dansmyers/Simulation/README.md

 ### Final Letter Grades

+Using this system, you can earn a total of 12 points across all six sprints: six points from the deliverable assignments and a maximum of six points from all of the quizzes.
 **To earn a B for the course**, you must earn at least 11 out of 12 points.
 This is equivalent to allowing you to automatically drop your lowest grade.

 If you fail to achieve at least 11 points, your score will be adjusted downwards by a fraction of a letter grade per point, as shown in the following table: